PAT Testing in Glasgow

 Portable Appliance Testing certification is valid for up to a year.
 This means that you can rest assured that your business, and the appliances within it are safe for at least 12 months.
 We offer PAT testing in Glasgow and surrounding areas and we offer bundles so that multiple appliances can be checked at once.

 If you’re looking to relieve yourself of the stress of safety in your workplace, book a Portable Appliance Testing service with Maclaren Electrical Services Ltd today.

 PAT Testing Legislation

-Business owners, landlords, public service providers and employers are required, by law, to take steps to ensure that electrical equipment within your property is safe to use. the legislation of specific relevance to electrical maintenance is:
+Business owners, public service providers and employers are required, by law, to take steps to ensure that electrical equipment within your property is safe to use. the legislation of specific relevance to electrical maintenance is:

 - The Health & Safety at Work Act 1974

 - The Management of Health & Safety at Work Regulations 1999